The Princess' Man: Plot

-In an attempt to bait Suyang, he kidnaps Se-ryung on the day of her wedding.
+In an attempt to bait Suyang, Seung-yoo kidnaps Se-ryung on the day of her wedding.
 He is mercilessly cruel to her, and reveals her father's part in the sinking of the ship.
 Suyang shows up to claim his beloved daughter but he survives Seung-yoo's arrow because of his armor.
 Meanwhile, Shin Myeon shoots an arrow at Seung-yoo, which is intercepted by Se-ryung who takes the brunt of it.
-Shaken by her sacrifice on his behalf, Seung-yoo is shell shocked and he escapes only because Seok-joo and his friend Noh-gyul save him by forcibly dragging him away from her prone body.
+Shaken by her sacrifice, Seung-yoo is shell shocked and he has to be forcibly dragged away by Seok-joo and Noh-gyul.

-Se-ryung is taken home by her father and Shin Myeon is suspicious because she took the arrow on behalf of her kidnapper.
-However, the encounter with Seung-yoo and the kidnapping changes Se-ryung's attitude towards her father and Shin Myeon, now that she is aware of the extent to which they will go for power.
-Seung-yoo reveals that he is alive to Jung Jong and he is relieved to have an ally in the fight against Suyang.
-Foiled in his attempt to kill Suyang, Seung-yoo starts assassinating those who were privy to his family's murder.
-He leaves behind the alias of his deceased general father, Great Tiger, at each site to stir fear among his enemies.
-Se-ryung's attempts to atone for her father's atrocities gradually melts Seung-yoo's anger, especially when he learns that she saved his sister-in-law and niece's lives in the reprisal against the members of the rebel nobles' families.
-Grand Prince Suyang forces King Danjong to abdicate, and becomes crowned King Sejo of Joseon.
-Se-ryung refuses to be crowned Princess and continues to bravely defy her father.
+Se-ryung is taken home and Shin Myeon is suspicious because she took the arrow on behalf of her kidnapper.
+The encounter with Seung-yoo changes Se-ryung's attitude towards her father and Shin Myeon, as she is now fully aware of the extent to which they will go for power.
+Seung-yoo reveals that he is alive to Jeong Jong, and starts assassinating those who were privy to his family's massacre.
+He leaves behind the alias of his deceased father, Great Tiger, at each site to stir fear among his enemies.
+Se-ryung's attempts to atone for her father's crimes gradually melts Seung-yoo's anger, especially when he learns that she saved the lives of his sister-in-law and niece.
+Suyang forces King Danjong to abdicate and takes the throne himself, becoming King Sejo.
+Se-ryung refuses to be conferred as princess and continues to bravely defy her father.

-Seung-yoo gives up his vigilante assassinations at the behest of his old teacher, who urges him to join the larger cause of dethroning Sejo and restoring Danjong.
+Seung-yoo gives up his vigilante assassinations at the behest of his former teacher, who urges him to join the larger cause of dethroning Sejo and restoring Danjong.
 Se-ryung inadvertently learns of the plot and is caught in a terrible dilemma.
 Saving her father comes at the cost of her love and vice versa.
-However, the rebellion which was led by Six Scholars of the Hall of Worthies, including Seung-yoo's teacher fails, leading to their deaths and the exile of Princess Gyeonghye and her husband Jung Jong.
+However, the rebellion that was led by the six scholars of the Hall of Worthies, including Seung-yoo's teacher, fails, leading to their deaths and the exile of Princess Gyeonghye and Jeong Jong.